kstenerud/technicalsourcery/blog/content/posts/nixos-in-libvirt.md

 ### Switch to root

-Switch to root to make the installation process less cumbersome:
+Doing the installation process as root makes it less cumbersome, and it's safe since you can't damage the installer ISO image:

 ```text
 [nixos@nixos:~]$ sudo su -